Surround Yourself With Art That “Wows” You

 Stephanie Pappas wrote an article for Science “Different colors describe happiness, depression” on NEWS NBC.com. (© 2012 LiveScience.com.
 All rights reserved.)
 It says:

 “Are you in a gray mood today?
 How about a blue funk?
 Maybe you’re seeing red, because you’re green with jealousy.
 The colors we use to describe emotions may be more useful than you think, according to new research.
 The study found that people with depression or anxiety were more likely to associate their mood with the color gray, while happier people preferred yellow.
 The results, which are detailed today in the journal BMC Medical Research Methodology, could help doctors gauge the moods of children and others…”

 It turned out that happy people went for the yellow and brighter blue where people with anxiety and depression went more for the darker blue and grey.
 Oh yes, and red is of course the color of love…

 Well, what did I say?
 There have been even scientific studies done on this phenomena of color.
-But you and I already knew, if only instinctively, that colors influence our emotions.
+But you and I already knew, if only instinctively, that colors influence my emotions.
 Maybe this is one of the biggest reasons the art by LD Sledge resonates and creates emotional reactions, with the bright colors and open interpretation of an amazing dynamic scene, pulling us into a world that invites us to create how we feel, time and again.
 Like taking a spiritual shower among the stardust and sparkle of outer space.